Chapter 35:

 “I’m bored!”

 “Vathos is great, don’t get me wrong.
-Three thousand years with one person allows you to grow attached.
+Three thousand years with one person really allows you to grow attached.
 But that big sack of himbo flesh isn’t what I want.
 I want to be entertained!”

 Phyllis tapped her rifle on the ground, and a plastic wading pool appeared.
-Pointing at it, she shouted at Ishara—
+Pointing at it, she shouted at Ishara.

 “Get in!”

-And followed up with a spell—
+And followed up with a spell.
+Her favourite spell.

 “Lubricate!”

 “Now, do you want to wrestle a bear or a cougar?”
 She asked.
+"This is important, one has more hair and may need more fluids to be added."

 “Phyllis, no. I have the triop in my room, and we’re talking strategy about—”